Toward Butler's conjecture: Introduction

-In his seminal paper \cite{Mac88}, Macdonald introduced the \emph{Macdonald $P$-} \emph{polynomials} $P_\mu[X;q,t]$ which are $(q,t)$-extension of Schur functions indexed by partitions $\mu$.
-The \emph{modified Macdonald polynomials} $\widetilde{H}_\mu[X;q,t]$ are introduced as a combinatorial version of the Macdonald $P$-polynomials.
+In his seminal paper \cite{Mac88}, Macdonald introduced the \emph{Macdonald} \emph{$P$ polynomials} $P_\mu[X;q,t]$ which are $(q,t)$-extensions of Schur functions indexed by partitions $\mu$.
+Macdonald polynomials specialize to important families of symmetric functions such as Jack symmetric functions and Hall--Littlewood polynomials.
+They have been widely researched and have numerous applications in representation theory, algebraic geometry, and mathematical physics, among others.
+Later, Garsia and Haiman introduced a variant of Macdonald polynomials called the \emph{modified Macdonald polynomial}, which is defined by the plethystic substitution of the \emph{Macdonald $J$ polynomial} of \cite{Mac88}:

+Since their appearance, Schur positivity of the modified Macdonald polynomials has been an active area of research.
+One of the possible attempts to prove Schur positivity was to construct an $\mathfrak{S}_n$-module whose Frobenius characteristic is the modified Macdonald polynomial.